nsidc/pmesdr/README.md

 	2. Create and test changes on the feature branch
 		* 'make unit-test' to rebuild executables and run unit tests
 		* 'make quick-regression' for fast regression
-		* 'make daily-regression' for more comprehensive regression
+		* 'make daily-regression' for more comprehensive (all channels) regression
 	3. Push commits on the feature branch
 	4. Create a Pull Request on GitHub
 	5. When the feature PR is merged to the main branch, the patch version and